milesdwilliams15/chinese_media_and_foreign_aid/01_data/Check Archer.md

 ## All the media coverage by Xinhua

+- total search: 2,255,332 is the total from 2000 to 2014.
+Able to retrieve 100,000 at a time.
-- total counts of a country; salience
+- total counts of a country; salience:
-- total search
-- check with Joe why I only get a fraction of the data
+  - if we go to this route, we can use the "country" column to extract the countries mentioned in the article; "extracted_organizations" to extract the topics.
+  - extract one year's articles at a time